 In our travels to China, we’ve seen first hand how air pollution is bringing down the overall health of the region especially the air quality in India.
 After all, we’ve been actively building our brand over there, for a reason – to contain the problem and help residents breathe better than ever.
 Apparently, we’re not alone.
 The United States has recently unveiled plans to expand monitoring of the world’s air quality, in efforts to increase awareness of air pollution in foreign countries and prevent unfit air regulations from affecting U.S. citizens abroad, along with bordering

 People are becoming more health conscious than ever before.
 However, while most folks work to refine their diets or implement a workout routine, more and more are becoming concerned with the quality of air they’re breathing in with the use or an air quality monitor.
 And, rightfully so.
-As we’ve mentioned at length in the past, there are numerous factors polluting the air we breathe and Air Quality In The USA is far from the healthiest, when compared to other countries.
-But, it does seem like we’re making strides to take better precaution.
-Air Quality
+As we’ve mentioned at length in the past, there are numerous factors that cause the polluting of the air we breathe and Air Quality In The USA is far from the healthiest, when compared to other countries.
+But, it does seem like we’re making strides to take